| NODIS Library | Program Management(8000s) | Search |

 None.

 a.
-Performance measurements may be established in NPR 8831.2D, NASA Facilities and Operations Management, the Annual Budget Call of NASA Headquaters CFO, current called Planninger, Programming, Budgeting, and Execution (PPBE), guidance, and/or memorandum from the Director, Facilities Engineering Division, or the NASA Chief Engineer.
+Performance measurements may be established in NPR 8831.2, Facilities Maintenance and Operations Management, the Annual Budget Call by NASA Headquarters CFO, currently called Planning, Programming, Budgeting, and Execution (PPBE) guidance, and/or memorandum from the Director, Facilities Engineering Division, or the NASA Chief Engineer.

 b.
-Performance metrics for each NASA site for the past fiscal year are due to NASA Headquarters, Facilities Engineering and Real Property Division.
+Performance metrics for each NASA site for the past fiscal year are due to NASA Headquarters, Facilities Engineering and Real Property Division, by November 30 of each year.

 8. CANCELLATION